maxime7770/maxime7770/README.md

 Hi!
 I'm Maxime.
 I am passionate about Data Science and AI and love working on projects related to these fields. 🤖

-I am a MEng student in Applied Mathematics at CentraleSupélec.
-I am also working remotely at [AAICO](https://www.aaico.com/), as a Machine Learning Engineer.
+I have a MEng in Applied Mathematics from CentraleSupélec and I am currently studying Data Science and Business Analytics at MIT.

 ## How to reach me 📫